2023 Solar Incentives Guide for Warsaw, IN - Tax Credits & Rebates

 EcoWatch's Warsaw, IN Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with the company that installed your system, or any local Warsaw solar installer, can help you learn more about what incentives you can apply for.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with the company that installed your system, or any local Warsaw solar installer, can help you learn what incentives you can apply for.

-Solar energy is renewable — by changing where you get your energy, you can help reduce the strain on our planet's resources.
-You can also lower the CO2 emissions from your home by 450 pounds a year, or roughly 9,000 pounds in 20 years.
+Solar energy is renewable — by switching where you get your energy, you help lessen the strain on our planet's resources.
+Solar panels can also reduce your home's CO2 emissions by 450 pounds yearly, or around 9,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.